Alaska moose

 The Alaska moose (Alces alces gigas), or Alaskan moose in Alaska, or giant moose and Yukon moose in Canada, is a subspecies of moose that ranges from Alaska to western Yukon.
 The Alaska moose is the largest subspecies of moose.
 Alaska moose inhabit boreal forests and mixed deciduous forests throughout most of Alaska and most of Western Yukon.
 Like all moose subspecies, the Alaska moose is usually solitary but sometimes will form small herds.
 Typically, they only come into contact with other moose for mating or competition for mates.
-The males and females select different foraging habitats leading to spatial segregation throughout much of the year.
+Males and females select different home ranges during different seasons.
+This leads to spatial segregation throughout much of the year.
+While males and females are spatially separate the habitat that they occupy is not significantly different.
 During mating season, in autumn and winter, male Alaska moose become very aggressive and prone to attacking when startled.

 Diet

 Alaska moose have a similar diet to other moose subspecies, consisting of terrestrial vegetation forbs and shoots from trees such as willow and birch.
+Moose have no problem feeding on willows in this way as the nutritional value of willow twigs does not differ between original growth and regrowth after browse.
+Moose follow the same general migration routes every year often browsing on the same trees.
 Alaska moose require a daily intake of 9770 kilocalories (32 kg).
 Alaska moose lack upper front teeth but have eight sharp incisors on their lower jaw.
 They also have a tough tongue, gums and lips to help chew woody vegetation.

 Size and weight

 Alaska moose are sexually dimorphic with males being 40% heavier than females.
 Male Alaska moose can stand over 2.1 m at the shoulder, and weigh over 635 kg.
 When Alaska moose are born, they weigh on average about 28 pounds, but by five months old they can weigh up to 280 pounds.
 The antlers on average have a span of 1.8 m.
 Antler size and conformation are influenced by genetics, nutrition, and age.
 The antlers establish social rank and affect mating success.
 Female Alaska moose stand on average 1.8 m at the shoulder and can weigh close to 478 kg.
 The largest Alaska moose was shot in western Yukon in September 1897; it weighed 820 kg, and was 2.33 m tall at the shoulder.
-While Alaska moose with the Chukotka moose, matches the extinct Irish elk, they are smaller than Cervalces latifrons, the largest deer of all time.
+While the Alaska moose and the Asian Chukotka moose match the extinct Irish elk in size, they are smaller than Cervalces latifrons, the largest deer of all time.